WE-are-FPV/JeNo-5.1/README.md

 | ![Freestyle camera plates](./images/camplates_freestyle.jpg) | ![Cinematic camera plates](./images/camplates_cine.jpg) |

 ### The Arms
-Several shapes are available for the arm "heads".
+Several shapes are available for the arm.
 Weight, robustness, motor protection, and aesthetics will be the main considerations.

 * **"Classic" :** A solid design suitable for Freestyle flying.
-* **"Light" :** Some solidity is sacrificed in favor of reduced weight.
+* **"Light" :** Some solidity is traded in favor of reduced weight.
 * **"Modus" :** The most robust shape that offers the best motor protection.
 It is also the heaviest arm model.
 * **"Rabbit" :** Provides good motor protection with a reasonable weight.